sahilbishnoi26/Web-Summarizer-Chatbot-v0.5/README.md

 embed_deployment_name=
 ```

-2. **Activate Your Environment.**
-3. **Run the Application:**

-In Terminal:
+### **2. Activate the Environment**
+Ensure the virtual environment is active before running the application.

+### **3. Run the Application**
+Start the chatbot using the following command:

 ```
-chainlit run src\app.py -h
+chainlit run src/app.py -h
 ```

-The project includes an automatic directory creation feature within the WebRAGQuery directory.
-Specifically, it generates two folders:
+## Automatic Directory Management

+The project automatically creates essential directories within the `WebRAGQuery` directory:

-1. `memory`: This directory is designed to store essential information for each user session.
-It will create and maintain a separate CSV file for each session, preserving the chat history.
+1. **`memory`** – Stores essential session data, maintaining a separate CSV file for each session to preserve chat history.
-2. `vectordb`: This directory is dedicated to holding chromaDB folders, each corresponding to a specific URL requested by the user.
-At the onset of each session, this folder is regenerated, ensuring a clean slate.
-Any existing vectorDBs from previous sessions are automatically purged to maintain a tidy and up-to-date workspace.
+2. **`vectordb`** – Stores **chromaDB** folders, each corresponding to a requested URL.
+At the start of each session, the folder is regenerated, ensuring a clean slate while purging outdated vectorDBs from previous sessions.

-## Sample prompts
+## Sample Prompts

-Sample prompts for triggring different functionalities of the Chatbot:
+Use the following prompts to trigger different chatbot functionalities:

-1. To prepare a website for RAG: `Prepare this link for q and a <your desired link>`
+1. **Prepare a website for RAG:**
+   `Prepare this link for q and a <your desired link>`

+2. **Summarize an entire website:**
-2. To give a full summarization of a website: `summarize this website for me <your desired link>`
+   `Summarize this website for me <your desired link>`

-3. To search the web for a specific content (e.g videos): `I am looking for videos that explain how to train a large language model`
+3. **Search the web for specific content (e.g., videos):**
+   `I am looking for videos that explain how to train a large language model`

+4. **Debug Python code using internal knowledge:**
-4. To use its own knowledge (e.g debug a python code): `debug the following code <your code and the error>`
+   `Debug the following code <your code and the error>`